 We are Jeff Boesch and Leslie Moskovits and our two veggie munchers Asher and Wren.
-We have been farming together for 16 years since we met as interns learning to grow on an organic farm and started started Cedar Down in 2010.
+We have been farming together for 19 years since we met as interns learning to grow on an organic farm and established Cedar Down in 2010.
 First off, we recognize our privilege to be on the land and strive to use this privilege towards the well-being of our communities.
 We understand that we are on this land as a direct result of the displacement of Indigenous communities and the ongoing colonial system.
 We understand that merely acknowledging this fact is not enough and pledge to work towards reconciliatory justice.
 We will seek out opportunities to contribute to real solidarity and work within our community to this end.

 The land on which we live and grow food is the traditional land of the Three Fires Confederacy of the Odawa, Potawatomi and the Ojibwe/Chippewas and subject to treaty 45 1/2.

 In our work as farmers and land stewards, we are passionate about growing beautiful, nutritious and delicious food and about working in right relationship with the land to preserve the integrity and health of the soil and those who live off of it.
 We believe that farming this way greatly contributes to the health of our community and the ecosystems on and around the farm.